Pool

 We loved

-The setting: the modern hotel has been built in a wild and wonderful part of Scotland surrounded by golf course and beaches.
+The location: the imposing hotel has been built in a wild and wonderful part of Scotland surrounded by golf course and golden sand beaches – it lends itself to a wellness break.

 We didn't love